portworx/px-docs/maintain/monitoring/px-central.md

 - 1 `Lighthouse` Instance
 - 1 `AlertManager` instance

-- `Prometheus` will scrape the `Prometheus` nodes configured in `prometheus-additional.yaml`
-- `AlertManager` will report issues based on our given rules -`Grafana` will use `Prometheus` as it’s datasource and has pre-baked dashboards
 - `Lighthouse` will watch the portworx cluster and has `Grafana` and `Prometheus` available out-of-the-box as links on the overview page.

-Finally go to `Lighthouse`, login with `admin/Password1` and the cluster should be visible.
+- `Prometheus` will scrape the nodes
+- `AlertManager` will report issues based on our given rules
+- `Grafana` will use `Prometheus` as it’s datasource and has pre-baked dashboards

 In order to have `Lighthouse` manage more than 1 cluster, add them with the `add cluster` option Provide an external ip and nodeport for the other cluster.